 1. Low operating cost

 Rent is an overhead that burdens many small business owners in Kenya.
 Some landlords demand you pay two to six months’ rent when you move into their rentals.
 But online, your house is your business premise.
 Working from home also lets you test your business idea before you pour thousands of Shillings into your investment.
-For instance, you gather feedback about your products and the online shopping experience as you market your business to friends and family members.
-From such feedback, you seal any loopholes that may affect your business in the mass market.

 2. Larger geographical reach